 18. Little Girl Braids with Beads

-This is a fantastic braided hairstyle for little girls of color.
+This is a fantastic braided hairstyle for kids of color.
 Again, it’s protective, but it’s also fierce as all get out.
 The part in her cornrows is sharp as can be and so pretty.
 The kicker, of course, is the beads at the ends of her beads.
 Yes, please!

 19. Intricate Plaits